luisedmc/ghcmd/README.md

 | ------------------- | --------------------------------------------- |
 | `Search Repository` | Search for a specific repository from an user |
 | `Create Repository` | Create a repository in your GitHub account    |

-Your API key is stored locally.
-There's no option to change it currently, so if you want to change your key you'll need to delete the database related folder, which is located at `./db/data`

 For now, it is a work in progress and only supports a few commands.
 I will be always trying to add more features and improve the existing ones.